Superalgos/Superalgos/README.md

 A *trading system* is a collection of strategies that conform to certain parameters.

-> **TEMPORAL LIMITATION:** At present, only one Trading System is allowed at a time.
+> **TEMPORAL LIMITATION:** At present, only one trading system is allowed at a time per each definition.
+If you wish to have more than one trading system, then you will create a new definition to hold the new trading system.

-The one parameter that needs to be defined early on is the Base Asset, that is, the asset you wish to stand on when you are out of the market, with no open positions.
-We will review the rest of the Trading System parameters later on.
+The one parameter that needs to be defined early on is the *base asset*, that is, the asset you wish to stand on when you are out of the market, with no open positions.
+We will review the rest of the trading system parameters later on.

 | Parameters | Base Asset |
 | :---: | :---: |